chrsmrrs/hashgraphkernel/README.md

 # Contact Information

-If you have any questions, send an email to Christopher Morris (christopher.morris at udo.edu)
+If you have any questions, send an email to Christopher Morris (christopher.morris at udo.edu).